rchenwh1te/StreamDownloader/README.md

 StreamDownloader is a Python script to download streams.
 Currently only working on https://www.myfidelio.at; soon going to add other popular websites (Netflix and more).
 ## Reuirements:
-FFmpeg installed in your PATH.
+Windows users: Python 3 and above.
-Python 3 and above.
+Linux users: Debian-based distro (Debian, Ubuntu, Kali, etc.)

 ## Installation